Total Water Usage in the United States Compared To The Rest of the World

-However, once a day, we use 10 billion tons of freshwater worldwide.
+However, we use 10 billion tons of freshwater worldwide each day.

-Many environmentalists and organizations state that our water supply is declining; however, few pay attention to it.
+Many environmentalists and organizations say our water supply is declining; however, few pay attention.

 For what reason would it be advisable for them?

 They see water everywhere.
-However, more than one billion individuals in developing nations lack safe drinking water, and the USA uses 3.9 trillion gallons of water each month.
+However, more than 1 billion people in developing nations lack access to safe drinking water, and the USA uses 3.9 trillion gallons of water each month.

 According to the World Health Organization, 80% of all diseases in developing nations are water-related.
 By 2025, the United Nations projects that 30% of the total population in 50 nations will face water shortages.

-Water shortages are more concerning today than at any other time.
+Water shortages are more concerning today than ever before.
 We are not exclusively using our accessible supply.
-Our population is growing, and with it, so is the demand.
+Our population is growing, and with it, demand is rising.

 Global warming is intensifying the issue.
 If we do not pay attention, we will soon have a water crisis and live on a blue planet without safe drinking water.